contimatteo/YMS/README.md

-# Progetto-TW
+# YMS - Youtube Music Spider
-Node JS app for University project development
+Node JS app for running a youtube's crawler that search and import videos on mysql database filtered by music category.